Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 Back in the station toilets, Billy, Jim and I stripped down to our scants.
 No showers so it was a needs must, good old fashioned scrub in the sink.

-At the Holiday Inn though, the Tall One had a plan.
-He walked the corridors, checking the doors.
-He found one that was unlocked.
+At the Holiday Inn though, the Tall One had fashioned a simple but cunning plan.
+He walked the corridors, checking the doors until he found one that was unlocked.
 After a last look around for snooping staff, he entered.

 As it was not the first time we’d been perved on that month, we went back to scrubbing.

-Just then, the door opened and an attractive middle aged lady walked into the bathroom.
+Just as he’d finished the weeny whisky selection, the door opened and an attractive middle aged lady walked into the bathroom.

 “Care to explain yourself, young man?”